Skip to main content

 Now that all of the switches are in, install the standoffs.
 Insert a screw through the top of the switch plate and attach a standoff from the bottom side of the plate

-If you installed an encoder, you will need to add a silicone bumper or piece of foam about 3-4mm thick that will sit in between the bottom of the PCB and the bottom plate.
+If you installed an encoder, you will need to add one of the FLAHNS or piece of foam about 3-4mm thick that will sit in between the bottom of the PCB and the bottom plate.
 This will prevent the PCB from dislodging from the switches when pressing down on the encoder.

 Put the bottom plate on top of the standoffs and screw it on.